-People look for a grocery store when deciding where to live.
-Residents will be more likely to stay in your town with a grocery store close by.
+Everyone needs to eat.
+Having a grocery store is more than just a place to buy food.
+It’s a necessity for any vibrant town.
+You can’t have a thriving community without healthy, energetic people eating good food.
+People look for a grocery store when deciding where to live, and residents will be more likely to stay in your town with a grocery store close by.

 Is your town’s grocery store struggling?
 Or have you lost your grocery store?
 Here are some simple first steps to get a handle on that situation.

 1. Get folks together.
 If you have the best grocery store in the world but no one shops there, it will fail.
 The first step to turning things around is getting leaders in your community bought in to the idea.
 Call a community meeting.
 Talk to the folks in your town who can sway others so they feel included in the idea.
 Be energetic and excited!
 (Having delicious food at the meeting doesn’t hurt.)

 2. Listen.
 What does your community need?
 Can you motivate them to be excited about a successful grocery store?
 Be sure to ask people at every turn what they’d like to see.
 What hours would be convenient?
 What kinds of products do people want to buy?
 Where should it be located?
 If necessary, are people willing to volunteer some time or invest money to make it happen?
 The more you listen, the more loyalty they will show.

 3. Consider all ownership options.
 Many folks think a grocery store should be an independent retailer, but there are many successful models.
 Community-owned stores, co-operatives, or school-based models are other options to consider.
 The Center for Rural Affairs has written a report on ownership models for grocery stores, which you can check out at cfra.org/renewrural/grocery.